KeikoShimizu/APIHub/README.md

   ```sh
   $ curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.0/install.sh | bash
   ```
-- Close and re-open Terminal to check if NVM is correnctly installed.
+- Close and re-open Terminal to check if NVM is correctly installed.

-See the detail of NVM [NVM document & Troubleshooting](https://github.com/nvm-sh/nvm/blob/master/README.md)
+See the details of NVM [NVM document & Troubleshooting](https://github.com/nvm-sh/nvm/blob/master/README.md)

-**3. Start collect Node version**
+**3. Setting the node version**

 In the command line, navigate into the project `/APIHub` and run the following command to start using the correct node version: